liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/disabling-cache-on-table-mapper-tables.markdown

 1. In your
     [`[Liferay_Home]/portal-ext.properties` file](/docs/7-1/deploy/-/knowledge_base/d/liferay-home),
     add the current `table.mapper.cacheless.mapping.table.names` property
     setting.
-The setting is in your @product@ installation's `portal-impl.jar/portal.properties` file.
+The setting is in your @sharepoint@ installation's `portal-impl.jar/portal.properties` file.

 2. Append your mapping table name to the list.
 For example, to disable the